 UPCOMING CLASS SCHEDULE:

 Westport Volunteer EMS has held classes at our facility for the past 40 years.
-Unfortunately, we recently had to cancel our spring 2020 classes and now have also had to cancel our fall 2020 classes due to COVID19.
+Unfortunately, due to COVID19, we have been forced to cancel our critically aclaimed classes.
 Our facility is a building that belongs to the Town of Westport which is currently mandating that its buildings be closed to outside visitors.
 Sadly, this impacts all of our classes including EMT, CPR and Stop The Bleed.
 We hope to resume our classes as soon as we can.

 In the meantime, if you want to become an EMT and join our ranks, there are classes that other services will be offering which we have listed below.
 To encourage new members, WVEMS can reimburse for the cost of the class up to $1,250.
 New members can request reimbursement pursuant to the rules adopted by the Board of Directors below.

 We are very proud of our classes and our members.
 Over time we have had at least 14 members go on to medical school and others have become nurses, physician assistants and paramedics.
 We hope we can resume holding all of our classes in the near future.